 Organisation Tip #10: Implement a basic but robust system to stay on top of the paper

 I hope you’ll feel inclined to try at least one of these organisation tips.
-Please comment below which one most appeals to you.
+Please comment below which one you’ll be trying or have tried.